caltechlibrary/newt/origin_story.md

 How do we trim down our middleware?
 Looking at EPrints, RDM, and our custom applications where at Caltech I see several areas that middleware is covering that can be rethought or re-aligned.

 1. Data modeling
 2. Data validation
 3. Data management
 4. User management and permissions regiments
 5. Data retrieval
 6. Final data transformation for use by the web browser

 I realized that all these features often overlap with other software in the systems we build on.
 For historical or evolutionary reasons we've been putting those features into middleware.
 I believe these features often are made redundant depending on the how we use the other systems we build on.

 So here's my propositions

-- data modeling (e.g. scheme design) should only happen in the database
+- data modeling should happen os it can propogate to the database, validation services and rendered templates
 - managing data should only happen in the database
 - database needs to be accessible via URL and return JSON content so that SQL stays out of the middleware completely (the ORM is a symptom not a solution)
 - user access and permissions should be pushed to the outer layer of a web application (e.g. Apache 2 integrated with Shibboleth)
 - if the database supplies JSON responses we still need to turn that into HTML; use a a simple, stateless template engine
 - use a single piece of software for routing data to our JSON API through the template engine

-Our middleware should be focus that last stage.
-Everything use should be provided by "off the shelf" components.
+Our middleware efforts should focus that first stage (validation) and last stage (presentation).
+Everything use could be provided by "off the shelf" components.
 The middleware focus is in the final composition from the parts.
 It can use configuration to do that.

 Proposed components for testing a the simple router concept

 - Postgres database
 - PostgREST to turns Postgres into a JSON API managed from Postgres
-- Pandoc running as a web service (a very light weight template engine)
+- A very light weight template engine web service
 - Solr for full text search leveraging its JSON API support

 The router needs to be configurable such that any given URL supported in your application can pass content between the database or search engine and through a template engine handing back the results.

 Flask (like many other frameworks) suggest a excellent path foreword.
 Flasks lets you assign a "route" to a function.
 A "route" is expressed with a path like string.
 It may include replaceable elements that the function can then use to do it's job (e.g. a record id passed in as part of the URL's path).
 If you can identify a path using a simple description string and you pair that with a data pipeline sequence then now have a router.
 The code you write is configuration for the path and how it should proceed through a pipeline sequence.

 Use case 1: contact the JSON API for the search engine, take the results and run them through the template service.

 Use case 2: contact the database via JSON API, perform an action, take the results and run them through the template engine.

 Use case 3: contact the search engine, get JSON results, run them through the template engine.

 I was able to illustrate this approach in the initial Newt prototype I showed at SoCal Code4Lib in [July 2023](presentation/).
 The biggest challenge wasn't implementing the router it was inventing a YAML syntax.
 My initial YAML syntax was overly complicated and ugly.

 ## The 2nd prototype